exercism/v3/languages/swift/exercises/concept/loops/.docs/introduction.md

 ## Control transfer

-Sometimes it is necessary to skip to the next iteration of a loop early, without completing the rest of the statements in the currunt iteration of the loop.
+Sometimes it is necessary to skip to the next iteration of a loop early, without completing the rest of the statements in the current iteration of the loop.
 The `continue` keyword can be used for this.
-When `continue` is executed, the loop jump to the next check to see if the next itertion of the loop can be run, i.e. the `while` in while and repeat-while loops or the check if there's another element in the sequence in for-in loops.
+When `continue` is executed, the loop jump to the next check to see if the next iteration of the loop can be run, i.e. the `while` in while and repeat-while loops or the check if there's another element in the sequence in for-in loops.

-Similarly, the `break` keyword can be used to exit a loop early, without execution the rest of the current iteration.
+Similarly, the `break` keyword can be used to exit a loop early, without executing the rest of the current iteration.
 When a `break` is executed, the loop is exited and execution picks up with the first line of code following the loop.